 Data warehouses are crucial in facilitating regulatory compliance and ensuring adequate data governance.

 First, a data warehouse enables organizations to comply with regulatory standards by providing a centralized and structured data repository.
-It ensures the data is organized, accessible, and auditable, making it easier to demonstrate compliance with GDBR, HIPAA, or SOX regulations.
+It ensures the data is organized, accessible, and auditable, making demonstrating compliance with GDBR, HIPAA, or SOX regulations easier.

 Second, data warehouses establish robust data governance frameworks, including policies and controls for data management.
 They enforce data security measures such as encryption, authentication, and authorization to safeguard sensitive information.